Global Agenda Council on Pakistan 2012-2014

 Pakistan is the world’s sixth most populous nation and, given the young demographic (the median age is 22), it should be well positioned for robust economic growth provided critical steps are taken to improve the country’s human development.
 The key challenges are insufficient access to quality education, the lack of employment opportunities and limited potential to expand into new markets due to barriers with its much larger neighbour, India.

-As the second largest democracy in the world, with a predominantly Muslim population, the 2013 elections, won by the Pakistan Muslim League-Nawaz party, were a watershed moment for the country, which had never before experienced a peaceful transition from one civilian elected government to another.
+Pakistan is the second largest democracy in the world, with a predominantly Muslim population.
+The 2013 elections, won by the Pakistan Muslim League-Nawaz party, were a watershed moment for the country, which had never before experienced a peaceful transition from one civilian elected government to another.
 It is of paramount importance that the new government incorporate initiatives that better address human capital development and improved regional trade relations into policy as these will be central to Pakistan’s growth over the short and long term.

 What the Council is doing about it